GnikDroy/gutenberg_api/docs/README.md

 ```

-*I am unable to test installation steps for every single environment.
-If you have had to perform some additional steps to reach this stage, and would like to inform others, please create a PR.*
+*I am unable to test installation steps for every single environment.*
+*If you have had to perform some additional steps to reach this stage,*
+*and would like to inform others, please create a PR.*

 _______________

-## Details
+## Database Details

-*This section is NOT for you if you only want to quickly setup and deploy the app.*
+*This section is NOT for you if you want to quickly setup and deploy the app.*

 ### Generated SQLite Database

 The generated SQLite database can be used differently.
 You should be able to see the tables from some sort of a DB management software.
-Please refer to `scripts/books_db.py` for more details on the format.
+Please refer to `scripts/books_db.py` for more details on the schema.

 ### Mirroring the site

-If you are aiming to make a lot of requests to the `Resource` obtained from the API, it might be worthwhile to [mirror Project Gutenberg.](https://www.gutenberg.org/help/mirroring.html).
+If you are aiming to make a lot of requests to the `Resource` obtained from the API,
+it might be worthwhile to [mirror Project Gutenberg.](https://www.gutenberg.org/help/mirroring.html).
 You would then need to update the Resource URIs generated from the RDF files to point to your domain.
 Refer to `books_db.py` and `rdf_parser.py`.
 A small SQLite command will also do the job.

 _______________